HomeArticlesGuideCar Buying Guide

 Frequently Asked Questions

-A commonly used rule of thumb is that the on-road price of your car should not exceed six months of your gross salary.
+A commonly used rule of thumb says the on-road price of your car shouldn't exceed six months of your gross annual salary.
 On a ₹12 lakh annual salary, that suggests a maximum on-road price of ₹6 lakh.
-This heuristic keeps your EMI manageable and ensures the car does not crowd out other financial goals such as emergency fund building or retirement investing.
+This heuristic keeps your EMI manageable and stops the car from crowding out other financial goals like building an emergency fund or investing for retirement.

 The ex-showroom price is the manufacturer's price before government charges.
 The on-road price adds RTO registration charges (4-10% of ex-showroom, varying by state and engine capacity), first-year comprehensive insurance (₹15,000-40,000 for most passenger cars), and dealer-levied accessories or handling charges.
 A ₹10 lakh ex-showroom car typically costs ₹11.5-12.5 lakh on-road in a metro city like Delhi or Bengaluru.

-Aim for a down payment of 20–30% of the on-road price.
-A higher down payment reduces the loan amount, lowers your monthly EMI, and reduces total interest paid over the loan tenure.
-On a ₹12 lakh on-road car, a 25% down payment (₹3 lakh) means borrowing ₹9 lakh instead of ₹12 lakh — saving approximately ₹25,000–35,000 in interest over a 5-year loan at 9%.
+Aim for a down payment of 20-30% of the on-road price.
+A higher down payment reduces the loan amount, lowers your monthly EMI, and cuts total interest paid over the loan tenure.
+On a ₹12 lakh on-road car, a 25% down payment (₹3 lakh) means borrowing ₹9 lakh instead of ₹12 lakh, saving roughly ₹25,000-35,000 in interest over a 5-year loan at 9%.

-An ₹8 lakh car loan at 9% per annum for 5 years results in a monthly EMI of approximately ₹16,600.
-Total repayment over the tenure is approximately ₹9.96 lakh, meaning you pay approximately ₹1.96 lakh in interest.
-Extending the tenure to 7 years reduces the EMI to ₹12,460 but increases total interest paid by roughly ₹1.05 lakh.
+An ₹8 lakh car loan at 9% per annum for 5 years works out to a monthly EMI of approximately ₹16,600.
+Total repayment over the tenure comes to roughly ₹9.96 lakh, meaning you pay about ₹1.96 lakh in interest.
+Stretching the tenure to 7 years reduces the EMI to ₹12,460 but adds roughly ₹1.05 lakh to total interest paid.
 Use the Car Loan EMI Calculator to model the exact numbers for your loan amount and rate.

-A new car offers a manufacturer warranty (typically 2–5 years or 1–1.5 lakh km), the latest safety features including mandatory 6 airbags and ABS, and no hidden maintenance history.
-A used car depreciates more slowly after the first 2–3 years and has a lower sticker price.
-For a budget under ₹5 lakh, a well-maintained 3–5 year old used car from a certified programme (Maruti True Value, Honda Auto Terrace, etc.) is often the more sensible choice.
+A new car gives you a manufacturer warranty (typically 2-5 years or 1-1.5 lakh km), the latest safety features including mandatory 6 airbags and ABS, and no hidden maintenance history.
+A used car depreciates more slowly after the first 2-3 years and carries a lower sticker price.
+For a budget under ₹5 lakh, a well-maintained 3-5 year old used car from a certified programme (Maruti True Value, Honda Auto Terrace, and similar) is often the more sensible choice.

-IDV (Insured Declared Value) is the maximum amount your insurance company will pay if your car is stolen or declared a total loss.
-It is calculated as the ex-showroom price minus depreciation based on the car's age — a 1-year-old car is depreciated by 15%, a 2-year-old car by 20%, and so on up to 50% depreciation after 5 years.
-A lower IDV means a lower premium but less payout in a total-loss claim, so do not let an insurer set your IDV below the realistic market value.
+IDV (Insured Declared Value) is the maximum amount your insurance company pays if your car is stolen or declared a total loss.
+It's calculated as the ex-showroom price minus depreciation based on the car's age: a 1-year-old car is depreciated by 15%, a 2-year-old car by 20%, up to 50% depreciation after 5 years.
+A lower IDV means a lower premium but less payout in a total-loss claim, so don't let an insurer set your IDV below the realistic market value.

-Zero depreciation (also called nil depreciation or bumper-to-bumper) car insurance means the insurer pays the full replacement cost of damaged parts without applying the standard depreciation table (which deducts 50% on rubber, plastic, and glass parts).
-It typically costs ₹4,000–8,000 extra per year on top of a standard comprehensive policy.
-Zero depreciation is strongly recommended for new cars in the first 3–5 years, especially in high-traffic urban areas where minor repairs are frequent.
+Zero depreciation (also called nil depreciation or bumper-to-bumper) car insurance means the insurer pays the full replacement cost of damaged parts without applying the standard depreciation table, which otherwise deducts 50% on rubber, plastic, and glass parts.
+It typically costs ₹4,000-8,000 extra per year on top of a standard comprehensive policy.
+It's strongly worth having for new cars in the first 3-5 years, especially in high-traffic urban areas where minor repairs happen often.

-New cars in India typically depreciate 20–25% in the first year after purchase — the moment you drive off the showroom floor.
-Depreciation slows in subsequent years to approximately 10–15% per year.
-After 5 years, a mass-market car's market value is typically 40–50% of its original on-road price.
+New cars in India typically depreciate 20-25% in the first year after purchase, the moment you drive off the showroom floor.
+Depreciation slows in subsequent years to approximately 10-15% per year.
+After 5 years, a mass-market car's market value typically sits at 40-50% of its original on-road price.
 Luxury cars depreciate faster in percentage terms.
 Use the Depreciation Calculator to model how much your specific car's value declines year by year.

 For a private used car sale, the seller must provide Form 28 (No Objection Certificate from the registering authority if the car is registered in a different state), Form 29 (notice of transfer of ownership), and Form 30 (application for transfer in the buyer's name).
 You also need the original RC, insurance certificate, PUC certificate, and address proof for both buyer and seller.
-The RC transfer should be completed within 30 days of delivery and is done at the RTO in the buyer's home state.
+Complete the RC transfer within 30 days of delivery at the RTO in the buyer's home state.

 Related Articles